 This was Ravi Kumar Sihag’s fourth attempt in the UPSC exam. in which he secured AIR 18 in UPSC CSE 2021.
 He got AIR 337 in 2018 and got IRTS and AIR 317 in 2019 and got IDAS. he didn’t even clear prelims in 2020.
 Now He is currently Posted in Chandigarh as an IDAS officer.

 Strategy For Hindi Medium Students

 Ravi further said that if you are a student of Hindi medium then you may face many types of problems.
-Very good study material is not available in Hindi, so you should also check English notes.
+Very good study material is not available in Hindi, so you should also check your English notes.

 If you do this then your work becomes even easier.
-If you are going to have only Hindi notes then there may be some shortage in the material. so my suggestion would be to read English notes also.
+If you are going to have only Hindi notes then there may be some shortage of the material. so my suggestion would be to read English notes also.

 Therefore, all Hindi medium students should also pay attention to their English so that they can translate English contents into Hindi also.

 Ravi told that all his education has been done in Hindi medium school, so he is more comfortable in the Hindi language.

 Although it is not so easy to prepare for UPSC as a Hindi medium student.
 In view of all these problems, Ravi did not give up and did his preparation in Hindi language only.
 Hindi literature was kept as an optional subject.